 |Winkogo||Winkogo||Winkongo Health Centre, Shia Health Centre, Big Boss Clinic, Awaredone CHPS, Dapoore CHPS, Pusu-Namongo CHPS||12,685|

-The District is served by thirty-one (45) health facilities which comprise of one (1) Hospital, six (7) health centres, two (2) clinics (1 for CHAG) and thirty five (35) CHPS Compounds.
+The District is served by forty-five (45) health facilities which comprise of one (1) Hospital, six (6) health centres, two (2) clinics (1 for CHAG) and thirty five (35) CHPS Compounds.
 To increase access to health services delivery, more CHPS zones will have to be made functional in order to bring health care delivery to the door step of the communities served.

 TALENSI DISTRICT PROFILE ON HEALTH

-The Waste Management Department collects, transport, and dispose waste, together with monitoring and regulation of the waste management process and waste related laws, technologies, economic mechanisms.
+The Environmental Health and Sanitation Department collects, transport, and dispose waste, together with monitoring and regulation of the waste management process and waste related laws, technologies, economic mechanisms.
 The department deals with solid and liquid waste.